ismael-miguel/ppcg-leaderboard/README.md

 If you have problems, you can uncomment the [line 5 on the file](https://github.com/ismael-miguel/ppcg-leaderboard/blob/master/leaderboard.js#L5) and replace the number with your question id.

+Under normal circumstances, the question will be automatically detected, using the `document.referrer` property.
+Some browser may not work well with it, due to security concerns.

+## Any other considerations?

+StackExchange API had a limit of 10000 requests per day, and a limit of data per hours.

+Everytime you execute the leaderboard, **1 request** is spent to fetch all comments and answers.

 ## Where can I see it in action?